Get your golf in shape for 2021 by setting short and long-term goals.

-Why not make a change for the better right now by writing down 10 goals for the season ahead?
+Why not make a change for the better right now by writing down 10 golf goals you want to achieve in 2021?

 Giving yourself something to focus on – whether it’s more of an outcome goal like winning a medal at your club or more of a processing goal such as aiming to practice your putting once a week – will help you practice more effectively.